Scholarship from American Academy of CPR & First Aid, Inc.® Scholarship Awarded

 — or —

-• A copy of your letter of acceptance, proving future enrollment in a qualifying degree program from accredited US institutions.
+- A copy of your letter of acceptance proving future enrollment in a qualifying degree program from an accredited U.S. institution.

-Our mission is to empower more people from all walks of life to help others, whether in an emergency situation or in response to illness or injury.
-That is why we offer BLS certification online, as well as CPR and first aid certification courses.
-While the advantages to doctors and nurses are obvious, it’s equally important for anyone in the healthcare field, such as caregivers for the elderly, or even school teachers and daycare workers, to learn CPR and basic life support.
-In an emergency, CPR and BLS can give enough time for first responders to arrive and take over.
-In this way, having a CPR certification or BLS certification could potentially save a life.
+Our mission is to empower more people to help others—whether in response to illness or injury.
+That is why we offer BLS certification online, along with CPR and First Aid certification courses.
+While the advantages to doctors and nurses are clear, it’s equally important for anyone in the healthcare field—such as caregivers—or in education—such as school teachers and daycare workers— to learn CPR and basic life support.
+Performing CPR or BLS can help sustain life until first responders arrive and take over.

-We want to know why you chose your selected major or field of study: what experiences or individuals inspired you and set you on this course?
-How do you see yourself providing healthcare, advancing wellness, or leading and educating others in the future?
-Tell us how you hope to better the world through your works.
-Will you be a trauma surgeon, a phlebotomist, a therapist, or a high school teacher who might need to save a student in an emergency?
+In your essay, tell us why you chose your major or field of study.
+Who or what inspired you?
+How do you see yourself advancing wellness, educating others, or improving access to care?
+Share how you hope to better the world through your work.
+Will you be a therapist, a phlebotomist, a future surgeon, or a high-school teacher who wants to be prepared?
 How will you use your training?
-What does education or healthcare mean to you?
-Make it personal, unique, ambitious, sentimental — whatever best expresses you and your drive to serve and care for others.
+What do education or healthcare mean to you?
+Be personal, unique, ambitious, or sentimental—whatever best expresses your commitment to serve others.